 Fly fishing is loads of fun and quite relaxing, but there are so many confusing products and accessories to buy and use.
-What about Floatant?
+A common question I hear is Which Fly Floatant to Use?

 Dry fly floatant is a combination of a wax and carrier in a liquid state.
 It is intended to keep your dry flies from absorbing water, to keep the fly floating.
 Floatant normally has a waxy substance that coats the dry fly and a lighter liquid that acts as a carrier for the waxy substance that evaporates.